samowononi/Network-Traffic-Analysis-and-Attack-Detection/README.md

 ## **Conclusion**
 This analysis highlights the critical importance of proactive security measures, such as password management, activity monitoring, and data encryption, in safeguarding sensitive information against unauthorized access and potential breaches.

+# **Capture 2: Potential Denial-of-Service (DoS) and Brute-Force Attack**

+## **Overview**
+This analysis focuses on identifying and documenting a potential DoS attack and brute-force password cracking attempt captured in a network packet analysis.

+---

+## **Capture 2: Potential Denial-of-Service (DoS) and Brute-Force Attack**

+### **Timeline of Events**

+#### **Step 1: Potential DoS Attack**
+- **Packet Range**: [32 - 88]
+- **Details**:
+  - The attacker (`192.168.56.1`) initiates a potential **SYN flood attack** (half-open attack) against the target (`192.168.56.102`).
+  - SYN packets are sent in rapid succession, overwhelming the target system with incomplete connection requests, a common tactic in DoS attacks.

+**Screenshot Placeholder**: SYN flood packets as displayed in Wireshark.

+---

+#### **Step 2: Brute-Force Password Cracking**
+- **Packet Range**: [138 - 81188]
+- **Details**:
+  - The attacker continues their malicious activity with a **brute-force attack** against the target server.
+  - Numerous password attempts are made systematically to gain unauthorized access.
+  - Example passwords captured in the data include:
+    - **First 3**: `eeeeeeee`, `eeeeeeei`, `eeeeeeeo`
+    - **Last 3**: `eeeeeESU`, `eeeeeESm`, `eeeeeESM`

+**Screenshot Placeholder**: Brute-force password attempts shown in Wireshark.

+---

+### **Findings**

+1. **Denial-of-Service (DoS) Activity**
+   - The SYN flood attack observed in this capture is an attempt to overwhelm the target server's resources with incomplete TCP connections.

+2. **Brute-Force Password Attack**
+   - The attacker systematically attempts various passwords in an attempt to gain unauthorized access to the target server.

+**Screenshot Placeholder**: Summary of findings in Wireshark (e.g., filtered views of DoS and brute-force attack patterns).

+---

+### **Recommendations**

+1. **Mitigation of DoS Attacks**
+   - Implement mechanisms to detect and mitigate DoS attacks, such as:
+     - Rate limiting for incoming connection requests.
+     - SYN cookies to handle half-open connections more effectively.
+     - Traffic filtering to block malicious IPs.

+2. **Enhanced Password Policies**
+   - Enforce strong password requirements, including:
+     - Minimum length (e.g., 12+ characters).
+     - Complexity (e.g., mix of uppercase, lowercase, numbers, and special characters).
+     - Account lockout after a limited number of failed login attempts.

+3. **Two-Factor Authentication (2FA)**
+   - Add 2FA for all login mechanisms to enhance security against brute-force attacks.

+---

+## **Conclusion**
+This analysis highlights the significance of robust defenses against DoS and brute-force attacks, including preventive measures such as rate limiting, password policy enforcement, and multi-factor authentication.

+**Screenshot Placeholder**: Include relevant screenshots from Wireshark showing the SYN flood and brute-force patterns.